microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/teamsapp-list.md

 doc_type: apiPageType
 ---

-# List published applications from the Microsoft Teams app catalog
+# List teamsApps

 Namespace: microsoft.graph

-List [apps](../resources/teamsapp.md) from the Microsoft Teams app catalog.
-This includes apps from the Microsoft Teams store, as well as apps from your organization's app catalog (the tenant app catalog).
+List [apps](../resources/teamsapp.md) published in the Microsoft Teams app catalog.This includes apps from the Microsoft Teams store, as well as apps from your organization's app catalog (the tenant app catalog).
 To get apps from your organization's app catalog only, specify `Organization` as the **distributionMethod** in the [teamsCatalogApp](../resources/teamsapp.md) resource.

 ## Permissions